a-re/Inquisitiv/README.md

 # Inquisitiv
-An android applications that uses convolutional neural networks to recognize the objects around you and give information about those objects
+An android application that uses convolutional neural networks to recognize the objects around you and give information about those objects

 # Architecture
 (under construction)